 Before any of the conversational standards apply, there is the voice.
 Your loved one needs to recognise it from the first second.
 KindredMind builds your voice model exclusively from short interview sessions with our setup specialist, Sarah.
 Three sessions of about seven minutes each happen during onboarding.
 Your voice model is ready after Session 1 and deepens with Sessions 2 and 3.
 From the Voice tab in Settings, you can check your current voice quality, preview your voice model at any time, and add more sessions through Advanced Training whenever you want to keep refining it.

 Real conversations between the companion and your loved one are never used to train the voice.
 Your voice model is trained on your interview sessions only.
 This is a deliberate boundary, both for clinical reasons (the voice model should sound like the calm caregiver, not like a person who is unwell) and for privacy reasons.
+Your loved one's voice is never cloned or modeled.
+Only your voice is used to build the companion.

 Opening the call